 You could get rid of debt collectors by writing off your debt.
 I’ve put together a 4 question debt calculator which will tell you if you’re eligible:

-What does DRP Debt Collection Process look like?
+What Does the DRP Debt Collection Process Look like?

 What’s a Parking Charge Notice?

-In the UK, a parking charge notice is a fine that is issued to individuals that park their vehicles in a way that is against conventions, rules or road markings.
+In the UK, a parking charge notice is a fine that is issued to individuals that park their vehicles in a way that is against conventions, laws or road markings.
+The amount you owe can differ depending on the offence and where it took place.

 Some examples of why you might be issued a parking charge notice are: